-CRR reference High level summary BME applicable Template/table reference Company reference Page numbe Return of as sets 90 (CRD) Public disclosure of return on assets Yes None Section: Return on assets 28 Disclosure re equirements and policies 431(1) Institutions shall publish Pillar III disclosures, subject to the exceptions referred to in Article 432.
-Yes None Section: Purpose of Disclosures 6 431(2) Institutions that have been granted permission by the competent authorities under Part Three for the instruments and methodologies referred to in Title III shall publicly disclose the information laid down therein.
+CRR reference High level summary BME applicable Template/table reference Company reference Page number Return of as ssets 90 (CRD) Public disclosure of return on assets Yes None Section: Return on assets 29 Disclosure r equirements and policies 431(1) Institutions shall publish Pillar III disclosures, subject to the exceptions referred to in Article 432.
+Yes None Section: Purpose of Disclosures 7 431(2) Institutions that have been granted permission by the competent authorities under Part Three for the instruments and methodologies referred to in Title III shall publicly disclose the information laid down therein.
 No None Not Applicable 431(3) Institutions shall have a written attestation and the key elements of the institution's formal policy to comply with disclosure requirements and have policies for assessing the appropriateness of their disclosures, including their verification and frequency.
-Yes None Section: Policy and scope of disclosures 6 431(4) All quantitative disclosures shall be accompanied by a qualitative narrative and any other supplementary information that may be necessary in order for the users of that information to understand the quantitative disclosures, noting in particular any significant change in any given disclosure compared to the information contained in the previous disclosures.
+Yes None Section: Policy and scope of disclosures 8 431(4) All quantitative disclosures shall be accompanied by a qualitative narrative and any other supplementary information that may be necessary in order for the users of that information to understand the quantitative disclosures, noting in particular any significant change in any given disclosure compared to the information contained in the previous disclosures.
 Yes None As Required.
 431(5) Explanation of ratings decision upon request to SMEs and Corporate applicants No None Not Applicable.
 Non-materia al, proprietary or confidential information 432(1) With the exception of the disclosures laid down in point (c) of Article 435(2) and in Articles 437 and 450, Institutions may omit certain disclosures provided that they are not regarded as material.
-Yes None Reference to review and verification of disclosures is made in Policy and scope of disclosure section 7 432(2) Institutions may omit certain disclosures that are proprietary or confidential if certain conditions are met.
-Yes None Reference to review and verification of disclosures is made in Policy and scope of disclosure section 7 432(3) Where 432 (2) applies this must be stated in the disclosures, and publish more general information about the subject matter of the disclosure requirement, except where that subject matter is, in itself, proprietary or confidential.
-Yes None Reference to review and verification of disclosures is made in Policy and scope of disclosure section 7 Frequency a nd scope of disclosure 433 Disclosures must be published once a year at a minimum and more frequently if necessary and Annual disclosures shall be published in conjunction with the date of publication of the financial statements.
+Yes None Reference to review and verification of disclosures is made in Policy and scope of disclosure section 8 432(2) Institutions may omit certain disclosures that are proprietary or confidential if certain conditions are met.
+Yes None Reference to review and verification of disclosures is made in Policy and scope of disclosure section 8 432(3) Where 432 (2) applies this must be stated in the disclosures, and publish more general information about the subject matter of the disclosure requirement, except where that subject matter is, in itself, proprietary or confidential.
+Yes None Reference to review and verification of disclosures is made in Policy and scope of disclosure section 8 Frequency a nd scope of disclosure 433 Disclosures must be published once a year at a minimum and more frequently if necessary and Annual disclosures shall be published in conjunction with the date of publication of the financial statements.
 None Section: Frequency None 433a Disclosures by large institutions None Not Applicable.
 BME is not classified as a large institution.
-None 433b Disclosures by small and non-complex institutions None Not Applicable BME is not classified as a small and non-complex institution.
 None